PaulTHong/STDA-inf/README.md

 Style transfer for data augmentation: through in-data training and fusion classification.

-## code structure
+## Code structure
-- run.sh: Run script, implemented with different mode (train or test) and different dataset (STL10 or CALTECH256 or CIFAR10).
+- `run.sh`: Run script, implemented with different mode (train or test) and different dataset (STL10 or CALTECH256 or CIFAR10).

-- train.py: The main function of training.
+- `train.py`: The main function of training.

 - fusion_test.py: The main function of fusion test.